BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 $ cd FIRMWARE/EXAMPLES
 $ make xxx.elf
 ```
-(you can also `make everything`, but do not install all of them on the
+(you can also `make everything` and copy all the executables to the SDCard).
-SDCard, because the interface of FemtOS is very crappy, it does not work
-if the list does not fit on the screen, to be fixed).
 Now if you look at
 the rule in `FIRMWARE/EXAMPLES/Makefile`, it is very simple:
 ```
 %.elf: %.o $(RV_BINARIES)